MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 # STM32 UART DMA RX and TX

-This application note contains explanation with examples for `2` distinct topics:
+This application note explains and provides examples for two distinct topics:

-- Data reception with UART and DMA when application does not know size of bytes to receive in advance
+- Receiving data via UART and DMA when the application does not now the number of incoming bytes in advance
-- Data transmission with UART and DMA to avoid CPU stalling and use CPU for other purposes
+- Transmitting data via UART and DMA to prevent CPU blocking and allow the CPU to perform other tasks

 ## Table of Contents